A heliotrope rash is a reddish purple rash on or around the eyelids. The rash can look patchy and uneven and is often accompanied by a swollen eyelid.

 Dermatomyositis is a chronic autoinflammatory disease, with symptoms that may change over time.
-About a third of people who develop dermatomyositis as children recover, but the remainder continue to experience symptoms.

 Researchers are unsure what causes dermatomyositis.
 It may be due to an underlying genetic predisposition that is triggered by a bacteria, virus, or even sunlight.
 Dermatomyositis is rare, affecting less than 10 out of every million people.

 Women are twice as likely to get dermatomyositis as men.
 While it is possible to develop this condition at any age, it is more prevalent among children aged 5 to 10.
 Juvenile dermatomyositis affects children and can cause damage to the blood vessels as well as muscle weakness.

 Other risk factors for dermatomyositis and the heliotrope rash that accompanies it include: